-1 Public Law 2017, c.
-2 includes a one-time General Fund appropriation of \$13,990,596 in fiscal year 2016-17 to the Maine Public Employees Retirement System to pay for the unfunded actuarial liability costs associated with the Maine Community College System.
+2 P.L.
+2017, c.
+2 included a one-time General Fund appropriation of \$13,990,596 for FY 2017 to the Maine Public Employees Retirement System to pay for the unfunded actuarial liability costs associated with the Maine Community College System.